cxreiff/lifecycler/README.md

 If you manually installed the executable, you will have to include the path to launch it (e.g. `./lifecycler` if in the same directory).

 On macOS you may need to Right-Click > Open With, selecting a supported terminal, and then selecting Open in order to bypass code signing (I haven't figured out code signing yet).

+## issues

+I am still hunting down platform-specific problems with rendering and input- if you run into one, please open an issue!

 ## compatibility